 Mt Ampacao is great for easy climbing.
 It only takes 90 minutes to reach the summit on average pace.
 The ‘ranch’, a viewpoint two-thirds up gives beautiful views of nearby villages and mountains, especially on the western side, where one can already see the mountains straddling Ilocos Sur and the Abra-Mt.
 Province boundary.
 The panorama includes Mt.
 Polis (SE), Bessang and Mt.
 Tirad, site of the famous Tirad Pass (E) and Mt.
 Sipsipitan (N).
 Catching either the morning sunrise and sunset is an ideal reason to climb Mt Ampacao.

-Of course, there are alot more to enjoy in Sagada!
+Of course, there’s so much more to enjoy in Sagada!